akiroz/as-magnet-extract/README.md

 $ java -jar as-magnet-extract.jar           ## reads search.edn from current dir
 $ java -jar as-magnet-extract.jar 64265316  ## provide an AS search ID
 ```

+See provided `search.edn` for example config or get your own search ID from AS Forums.

 e.g.
 ```